Kuba312/online-shop/README.md

 Generating reports in various data formats
 Products function - search for products, delete, save, pagable;

 Users functions -  find users, create new users, pagable list of users;

-Basket functions (basket is assigned to specific user) - add new products to basket and delete Regex
+Basket functions (basket is assigned to specific user) - add new products to basket and delete

+Regex

 Spring Security authorization based on a token (Login, Register, Restart Password)

+#Setup
 After cloning this repository and run project in Your computer You will be able to access it at localhost:8080.